 Notes

-Use Cold Ingredients: Cold mascarpone and heavy cream make for the smoothest filling.
+Use Cold Ingredients: Cold mascarpone makes for the smoothest filling.

 Quick Dips: Don’t let the ladyfingers linger in the coffee mixture—they’ll fall apart!